Tirzepatide: Adverse effects

 Preclinical, phase I, and phase II clinical trials indicated that tirzepatide exhibits adverse effects similar to those of other established GLP-1 receptor agonists, such as dulaglutide (sold as Trulicity) and semaglutide (sold as Wegovy, Ozempic, and Rybelsus).
 These effects occur largely in the gastrointestinal tract.
-The most frequently observed are nausea, diarrhea, and vomiting, which increased in incidence with the dosage amount (that is, the higher the dose, the higher the likelihood of side effects).
-The number of patients who discontinued taking tirzepatide also increased as the dosage increased, with patients taking 15 mg having a 25% discontinuation rate vs 5.1% for 5 mg patients and 11.1% for dulaglutide.
+In the phase-II randomized controlled trial of tirzepatide for type II diabetes published in The Lancet in 2018, the most frequently observed symptoms were nausea, diarrhea, and vomiting, which increase in incidence as dosage increases.
+The proportion of patients who discontinued taking tirzepatide also increased as the dosage increased, with patients taking 15 mg having a 25% discontinuation rate and 5.1% of those taking 5 mg.
 To a slightly lesser extent, patients also reported reduced appetite.
 Other side effects reported were dyspepsia, constipation, abdominal pain, dizziness, and hypoglycemia.

-A systematic review published in 2024 found that tirzepatide is well tolerated and not associated with pancreatitis.
+A systematic review published in 2024 found that tirzepatide was well tolerated and not associated with pancreatitis, but later case reports have found that pancreatitis sometimes follows initiation of treatment with tirzepatide.
+In 2026, the UK Medicines and Healthcare products Regulatory Agency (MHRA) updated its guidance on GLP-1 medications after an increase in reports to the agency's Yellow Card Scheme of acute pancreatitis, with fatalities, in patients taking semaglutide or tirzepatide, to warn of a small risk of developing severe acute pancreatitis.

+It has been suggested that suicidal behavior and ideation may be associated with use of GLP-1 receptor-agonist medication, but studies in several countries since 2024 do not support this.
+In January 2026, the US Food and Drug Administration requested removal of a suicidal behavior and ideation warning from GLP-1 receptor-agonist medications.